BradleyA/docker-security-infrastructure/dockerd-configuration-options/README.md

     sudo systemctl enable dockerd-configuration-file.service
     sudo systemctl enable docker
     sudo systemctl restart docker

+#### Note: The default in this configuration (/etc/docker/dockerd-configuration-file) uses requires docker TLS.
+Here are the scripts to help you setup [docker-TLS](https://github.com/BradleyA/docker-scripts/tree/master/docker-TLS).

 Edit dockerd-configuration-file, change the [dockerd flags](https://docs.docker.com/engine/reference/commandline/dockerd/) to the flags your dockerd environment requires.
 This file, dockerd-configuration-file, is an example.
 It is what I am currently using.
 You will want to remove --data-root=/usr/local/docker flag if you are using the default location (/var/lib/docker) or change it to your root of the Docker.
 You will want to change the address of the local dns server (--dns 192.168.1.202) to your dns server address.
 If you do not have [TLS CA certificates](https://docs.docker.com/engine/security/https/) setup or in a different location or using different names then you will want to remove or change those flag.
 If you have not used --userns-remap=default before you WILL want to remove this flag until you read more about this security feature.

     edit dockerd-configuration-file